 Prof. P.J.
 Hill Essay Award

-James Drury '19, Andrew Reay '19, and Amina Awad '19 received first, second, and third, respectively, for last year's P.J.
+Tennyson Bush '21, Jacob Cassel '20, and Andrew Peters '20 received first, second, and third, respectively, for this year's P.J.
 Hill Essay Award.
 The economics essay topic for this annual award is selected by Professor Emeritus Dr. P.J.
 Hill in the fall of each academic year.
 The contest is open to all undergraduates of Wheaton College.
 Find more information on this year's essay contest here.

 2021-2022 Department Awards

 Lauren Cardozo '23 received the $10,000 Business and Economics Outstanding Student Award.

-This award is given to a junior business and economics major based on academic excellence in both departmental and overall course work, distinction via other accomplishments while at Wheaton College, and Christian character in and outside the classroom.
+This award, given to a junior, is based on academic excellence in both departmental and overall course work, distinction via other accomplishments while at Wheaton College, and Christian character in and outside the classroom.

-This award is presented to a senior business and economics major who exhibits outstanding future potential for leadership in the world of business by exemplifying during his or her studies at Wheaton College Christian maturity, academic excellence, enthusiasm for and potential for success in business, and the liberal arts ideal of breadth and depth of perspective.
+This award is presented to a senior who exhibits outstanding future potential for leadership in the world of business by exemplifying during his or her studies at Wheaton College Christian maturity, academic excellence, enthusiasm for and potential for success in business, and the liberal arts ideal of breadth and depth of perspective.

 Wheaton Team Sweeps APEX Competition

 Congratulations to Cory Trotti ’20, Tyler Waaler ’19, Daniel Small ’19, and Jenny Hudson ’19 (pictured below) for their first-place finish at APEX, Allstate’s annual regional competition.
 In this competition between interdisciplinary teams, students work with an Allstate professional to analyze a relevant Allstate business issue and develop an executive-ready presentation, which the top three teams then present to a panel of Allstate's senior leaders.